 UK Spouse Visa Financial Requirement – Savings Calculator

-*Please note that, Dont use this caluculator is you already earn £18600 and above!.
+*Please note that Don’t use this calculator if you already earn £18600 and above!.
 Also, whereas great care has been taken in creating this calculator, this is not a legal guide and not a substitute for proper legal advice.
-The income threshold has many complex aspects that I could not list here (e.g. if it is a new job, varying incomes, self employment e.t.c.); if you want to be certain, why not call about your case today; everyone gets a free initial consultation.
+The income threshold has many complex aspects that I could not list here (e.g. if it is a new job, varying incomes, self-employment e.t.c.); if you want to be certain, why not call about your case today; everyone gets a free initial consultation.